francohaute/codenotes/moc/go.md

       the go.mod file if the installed go version is older.
 - Dependencies:
     - Circular dependencies are a compile-time error.
+    - When working with modules that depends on different versions of another module, go will pick the minimum version that works for all.
+That is the highest specified version.
+    - When some dependency does not work with a newer version, it is a bug and the only solution is to contact the mantainer.
+    - Whe updating to compatible versions, you should first upgrade to the newest patch of the minor version you are already using and.
+Then upgrade the minor version and then updating to the newest version.
 - Best practices:
     - If the module is an application, put the main package at the root and all the logic in internal packages.